JetBrains/intellij-sdk-docs/tutorials/editor_basics.md

 #Editor
-An instance on IntelliJ IDEA editor is represented by an interface [Editor.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/editor-ui-api/src/com/intellij/openapi/editor/Editor.java), and it's implementation can be found in a class [EditorImpl.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/platform-impl/src/com/intellij/openapi/editor/impl/EditorImpl.java).
+An instance on IntelliJ IDEA editor is represented by an interface [Editor.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/editor-ui-api/src/com/intellij/openapi/editor/Editor.java), and a default implementation can be found in the class [EditorImpl.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/platform-impl/src/com/intellij/openapi/editor/impl/EditorImpl.java).

 ##Get an instance of the active editor